-Masar Ibrahim al-Khalil retraces the cultural memory of Ibrahim and his family in the lands where the trail passes through. and it celebrates their story of hospitality and kindness to travelers walking through the path.
-Thus, the idea behind the Masar is more cultural and community based than religious based, however, it encompasses many spiritual aspects taking into consideration the many ancient archeological and historical places that have a spiritual nature.
+Masar Ibrahim al-Khalil retraces the cultural memory of Ibrahim and his family who passed through the same lands of the trail and celebrates their story of hospitality and kindness to travelers walking along the path.
+Thus, the idea behind the Masar is more cultural and community, rather than religiously, based; however, it encompasses many spiritual aspects, taking into consideration that many ancient archeological and historical places have a spiritual nature.

-Community-based tourism aims at benefiting the local community in general and the fragile rural comminutes in particular through inviting tourists to visit these communities.
-They could walk and hike in small groups in rural Palestine and have the opportunity to discover unspoiled nature, history, cultural heritage, cuisine, and to develop lasting friendships with local Palestinians by experiencing the taste of the culture’s diversity, and having the privilege of using or overnight in the communities’ accommodations.
+Community-based tourism aims at benefiting local communities in general, and fragile rural communities in particular, by inviting tourists to visit and interact directly with these communities.
+Travelers may walk and hike in small groups in rural Palestine and have the opportunity to discover unspoiled nature, history, cultural heritage, and cuisine.
+They may develop lasting friendships with local Palestinians by experiencing a taste of the culture’s rich diversity, and have the privilege of stopping for a visit or an overnight in a community accommodation.

-• Masar Ibrahim al-Khalil organization (MIAK) is a non-governmental organization that aims to help local communities and partners to develop the path across the region.
+- The Masar Ibrahim al-Khalil organization (MIAK) is a non-governmental organization that aims to help local communities and partners develop the path across the region.

 • The Masar Ibrahim al-Khalil promotes a prosperous rural Palestine, where cultural diversity, tradition, and human values are honored and environmental awareness is raised.

-• The mission of the Masar Ibrahim al Khalil is to empower local communities socially and economically through a cultural walking route that traverses rural Palestine, and that highlights the history, heritage, biodiversity, and landscape of this area.
+• The mission of the Masar Ibrahim al Khalil is to socially and economically empower local communities through a cultural walking route that traverses rural Palestine, and that highlights the history, heritage, biodiversity, and landscape of this area along the way.

 • The Masar Ibrahim al-Khalil encourages exchange and friendship that connects travelers from Palestine and from around the world.
 It also creates partnerships across all sectors of society and facilitates cooperation between individuals and communities.